Skip to main content

 Written by Jon Palustre

-• Project role - The role a person performs on a specific project.
-It can be different from their primary assigned role.
+• Project role - The role a person performs on a specific project:

 Assigning a project role